skepfusky/pandapaco-drawing-stats-vue/README.md

-artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, Vue.js, but also learning a bit of back-end and basic data management using Firebase in the process of other projects I do.
+artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, Vue.js, but also learning a bit of back-end and basic data management in the process of other projects I do.

 Previously, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it